Yasin Malik: Top Kashmiri separatist given life in Indian jail

 India's National Investigating Agency (NIA), which deals with anti-terror crimes, had demanded the death penalty for Malik, the leader of the pro-independence Jammu and Kashmiri Liberation Front (JKLF).
 The defence had asked for life imprisonment.

-Malik had earlier told the court in the capital Delhi that he was not contesting the charges levelled against him under the stringent Unlawful Activities Prevention Act (UAPA), as well as sedition and criminal conspiracy charges.

-Just hours before Wednesday's sentencing announcement, he was escorted into the court surrounded by security forces.
+Ahead of sentencing, he was escorted into the court surrounded by security forces.

 #WATCH | Terror funding case: Yasin Malik produced before NIA Court in Delhi.
 He was convicted by the NIA Court on May 19th. pic.twitter.com/0KVrcxHYV2— ANI (@ANI) May 25, 2022

+But a statement released by the JKLF after he was convicted last week called the charges "fabricated and politically motivated".

+"If seeking aazadi [freedom] is a crime, then I am ready to accept this crime and its consequences," it quoted Malik telling the judge.

-Last week, Malik told the court that after giving up weapons in 1994, he had "followed the principles of Mahatma Gandhi.
+He also told the court that after giving up weapons in 1994, he had "followed the principles of Mahatma Gandhi.
 Since then, I have been following non-violent politics in Kashmir."

+He challenged the Indian intelligence agencies to prove that he had been involved in any terror activity since then.
+The acts for which he was convicted took place in 2010 and 2016, prosecutors alleged.

 The JKLF - which has sought independence for Kashmir from both India and neighbouring Muslim-majority Pakistan - was formed in 1977 with Amanullah Khan as its head.